 Watch for more details coming soon!

-BeSpatial'20 offers program and executive forum experts in the geospatial and information community that have been drawn together to discuss various aspects of our topic.
+BeSpatial'21 is offered over two 4 hour days 8:30 am - 1:00pm.
+It will be a virtual program including executive presentations with experts in the geospatial and information community.
+An informative event that has been drawn together to discuss various aspects of our topic.

 The geospatial and information community is actively engaged in many diverse initiatives.
 A broader understanding of the significance of these spatial initiatives within an organization is required to realize these benefits today and in the future.
-The presentations will speak to the critical role and strategies that the geospatial and information commplay in the future ofeospatial. area.
+The presentations will speak to the critical role that the community will play!

 The BeSpatial event is an annual event for the geospatial and information community.
-The BeSpatial'20 event offers program sessions, an executive forum, industry updates in an expo showcase.
-The event attracts attendees from a diverse cross-section of public and private disciplines: Geospatial (GIS) professionals and Information service (IT/IS) managers, engineers, surveyors, consultants, analysts, technicians, technologists, specialists, professors and students from Ontario.
+The event offers program sessions, executive presentations, industry updates and an expo showcase.
+The event attracts attendees from a diverse cross-section of public and private disciplines: Geospatial (GIS) professionals and Information service (IT/IS) managers, engineers, surveyors, consultants, analysts, technicians, technologists, specialists, professors and students.